The Best 50 Things to Do in Edinburgh

 What’s more, they say there’s a ghost of a girl who walks around the bar and the warehouse and wears medieval clothes.
 We didn’t have the pleasure of seeing her.
 And you?

-19. Grassmarket
+19. Grassmarket in Edinburgh Scotland

 It is one of the most macabre places in Edinburgh, located in the Old City, at the foot of the Castle.
 And as I mentioned above, it has been the place where public executions were carried out.

-Now, it’s full of restaurants and pubs, be sure to visit the Bow Bar which has won the award for best bar in Britain.
+Now, it’s full of restaurants and pubs, so be sure to visit the Bow Bar which has won the award for best bar in Britain.

-20. National Gallery of Scotland (free admission)
+20. National Gallery of Scotland (Free Admission)

 The National Gallery of Scotland is an art gallery that opened in 1859.
 It exhibits works from the Renaissance to Post-Impressionism, and we can see works by artists such as Tiziano, Velázquez, and Monet, among others.